 Lauren was only 18 years old when she lost her 9-month battle with Leukemia.
 Her one wish was to help other children battling cancer.
-You can make Lauren’s wish come true by supporting Lauren’s Army.
+You can make Lauren’s wish come true by supporting Lauren’s One Wish Foundation.

 The Lauren O'Hara Memorial Fund is a donor-advised fund of the Community Foundation of Sarasota.
 100% of your donation will go directly towards our goal of helping children and their siblings impacted by cancer at All Children's Hospital in St. Petersburg.